ga4gh/va-spec/docs/source/introduction.rst

    **Legend** A draft of a Variant Pathogenicity Statement Profile is created thorugh the profiling process whereby elements needed to support the ClinVar data and ClinGen's implementation requirements.
 Examples of specializations are shown in blue in the zoomed Variant Pathogenicity Statement class, including definition        definition of this Statemetn subclass itself, binding of``subject`` and ``object`` attributes to specific Domain Entity classes, definition of a specific ``qualifier`` class to capture gene context, and definition and binding of the ``predicate`` attribute to a specific enumeration of permissible values.

-**VA Standard Profile JSON Schema** are the final product of the VA modeling framework, intended for implementation in working data systems.
+**5. VA Standard Profile JSON Schema** are the final product of the VA modeling framework, intended for implementation in working data systems.
 They ``FORMALIZE`` the yaml-based Standard Profile IMs, through the automated translormation to json schema by Metaschema Processor tools.

 .. image:: images/schema-from-standard-profile
   :width: 700